-The Agile Strategy Lab is engaged in exciting work to use the Strategic Doing method in ecosystems through building a dynamic digital platform called Ecosystem DNA, that creates a new visual language to communicate and demystify ecosystem building.
+The Agile Strategy Lab is engaged in exciting work to use the Strategic Doing method in ecosystems through building a dynamic digital platform called Ecosystems, that creates a new visual language to communicate and demystify ecosystem building.
 Our work follows a path that democratizes innovation.
 We envision a new form of "civic infrastructure" in communities that fosters, educates, and enables all people, regardless of location, education, socio-economic status, or technical sophistication, to develop and participate fully in entrepreneurial ecosystems.
 We have completed the concept phase; the next step for the team is to move to a minimally viable software product.

 Globally and locally, we are faced with a growing number of complex and complex, dynamic challenges.
 Wicked problems have surpassed our ability to respond in a timely fashion.
 Only as a society, through collaboration and a joint commitment of resources, skills, and assets, can we hope to match the pace of change.
 Thankfully, we no longer think of innovation as a solitary pursuit.